Recovering data from failed NAS units

 - ext3 or ext4 for a filesystem,

 - standard mdraid drivers to provide a RAID capability as required.

 Because the standard software is used, the set of disks from the NAS unit can typically be mounted on any Linux system with little effort.
 Once the disks are connected to a Linux PC, you need to type the command "sudo mdadm --assemble --scan --assume-clean" and see what Linux brings.
 This provides a quick escape route should the NAS fail.

 However, the disks are not supposed to be used outside NAS and hence vendors do not make any specific effort to design a storage system compatible with a regular PC Linux.
 This sometimes causes difficulties in reading the data.
 For example, the Netgear ReadyNAS units may use a ext3 filesystem with the block size that cannot be mounted on the Intel x86 CPU (due to the memory page size difference between x86 and ARM processors).
 Such a system would still require a data recovery to access the data using a PC even if the RAID itself is OK.

 If Linux brings nothing useful, you have another option - data recovery software which is capable of processing mdraid records.
 Linux can read only correct metadata while data recovery software is designed to handle damaged data.
-So it makes sense to try some of them, for example ZAR data recovery software.
+So it makes sense to try some of them, for example ZAR data recovery software which is capable of doing NAS recovery automatically.
 Connect all the disks from the failed NAS to a PC and click "Data recovery for Windows and Linux".

 If all the above doesn't help, you can try one more option - RAID recovery software which is capable of analyzing data on disks and determining RAID configuration parameters.
 As in previous cases, you need to connect the disks to a PC, start RAID recovery software and see what it brings.
 Once again we note that RAID recovery software gives RAID configuration parameters rather than array data.